Let's talk about desexing!

 The first and most obvious benefit of desexing is that it will prevent your dog from having puppies or fathering puppies.
 Did you know that 1 pair of fertile dogs can produce 16 puppies in one year?
 As all of these puppies grow up and have their own puppies this will lead to over 12,000 puppies in 5 years, all direct decendants of the original mating pair.

 Desexing animals also decreases the likelihood of your pet developing many cancers.
 Breast cancer is extremely common in female dogs and cats that are not spayed, as is testicular and prostate cancer in male dogs and cats.

 Desexed animals are also less likely to suffer from infectious diseases such as pyometra (a life-threatening infection of the uterus) in females and infection of the prostate in males.
+TVT is another common sexually transmitted cancer in dogs.
 They are also less likely to suffer from infectious disease such as Kennel Cough and Parvo Virus as they are less likely to roam and associate with unvaccinated animals.
-This also reduces the likelihood of them getting hit by cars (as they are more likely to stay home instead of looking for a mate), and the chances of them getting in a dog fight (due to competition for mates or in heat or pregnant females which are more aggressive).
+This also reduces the likelihood of them getting hit by cars (as they are more likely to stay home instead of looking for a mate), and the chances of them getting in a dog ((or cat) fight (due to competition for mates or in heat or pregnant females which are more aggressive).

 And please remember, desexing does not just apply to female animals.
-You are directly contributing to Fiji's stray dog population if you do not desex your male dog!
+You are directly contributing to Fiji's stray dog population if you do not desex your male dog or cat!

 Please call or message on Facebook if you would like to find out more about desexing!
 For fees and information on our services click here.